❦ ❦ ❦

 “You astonish me.
 We are all gods, and we are supposed to worship our spouses, who are also gods.”

 “What do you know about Hindu gods, Gus.
 What have you learned out here, in the flatlands of Nebraska?”

-“From here, you can see the horizon, the place where Heaven and Earth meet.”
+“From here, you can see the horizon; you can contemplate life in a place where Heaven and Earth meet.”
 Gus chuckled again, almost laughing out loud.

-“Well,” Justus said, “I don’t believe you know anything at all about it.”
+“Well,” Justus said, “I don’t believe you know anything about it.”

 “I do, Just.
 And a lot more than you could realize.”

 “Have you ever read the Ramayana or the Mahabharata?
 I mean, how much could you know?”

 “I have.
 And more.”

 “Perhaps I should tell them to you again,” Gus said.
 “I think you may have missed their point.”

 “I am not going to listen to you read me the Mahabharata.
 It goes on forever.
 Besides, there probably is not a single copy in the whole of Midland County.”